Web Hosting For Dummies

 Starting your own website can seem like a great idea.
 The potential to make a passive income is huge – but only if you do things right.
 You might think that you have a great idea for a website which will fill an internet gap that other sites simply haven’t taken yet.

 Unfortunately for you, the great idea is only the beginning.
 Building a great website doesn’t happen overnight, and there is a lot of work to do before you can even start adding content to your site.
-One of the first things that you need to do is choose a web hosting provider.
+One of the first things that you need to do is choose web hosting.

 What is web hosting?